 "And you charge people to help them?"
 Buffy asked quietly.

-"Oh, just the ones that can afford it.
+"Oh, just the ones who can afford it.
 It was Cordy's idea.
-She is right; we do have to make a living."
+She was right though, because we do have to make a living."

-Buffy tried to hide the shock on her face.
-She breathed deeply, while trying to find something to say without choking on her own words.
+Buffy tried to hide her shock at his words.
+She breathed deeply, while trying to find something to say without choking.